 Program Details

 A wide array of cleantech startup companies seek E8 investments each year over E8’s mid-August through May application cycle.
-After an initial screening process to triage applicants, students (in consultation with E8) will have the opportunity to join a diligence team to evaluate a company and its respective technology.
+After an initial screening process to triage applicants, students (in consultation with E8) have the opportunity to join a diligence team to evaluate a company and its respective technology.
 Each student is expected to participate in relevant screening calls and E8 member meetings as part of their 20-hour time commitment, culminating in participation on a due diligence team.
-Students will contribute content to a final report or presentation to be used by E8.
+Students contribute content to a final report or presentation to be used by E8.
 Focus areas for deals and companies change year to year, but past deals have been in the following areas: energy storage and generation, solar energy, artificial intelligence, software, recycling, material coatings, CO2, and agriculture.

 Contact: ceiapps@uw.edu